joshbedo/Select/README.md

 Select
 ======

-Select is a library to grab all the elements on the page at once when you need them instead of having seperate jQuery selectors spread out
+Select is a library to grab all the elements on the page at once when you need them instead of having seperate jQuery selectors spread out.
+I also plan to add piping so you can have data from a JSON API being streamed into your DOM selection

 ```